Mexican Farming Can Transition to be More Resilient With Technology

 Rather than limiting the options of farmers we should seek to expand them.
 This in fact is the great legacy of CIMMYT.
 Through sound science and creative innovation, it has given farmers more tools than ever before.

-On my farm, we already fight pests, weeds, and disease through traditional practices like crop rotation.
+Sur ma ferme, we already fight pests, mauvaises herbes, and disease through traditional practices like crop rotation.
 Yet this age-old practice is no longer enough.
 In this era of sustainability and conservation, we especially need advanced crop protection, which can function as a “virtual plow” that strengthens our soil as it locks in moisture, kidnaps carbon, enhances biodiversity, improves root systems, and reduces erosion.

 In the years ahead, we’d like to explore additional crop-protection technologies, such as drone applications which would allow us to work with more precision and less dependence on fossil fuels.